 If you’re going to be spending time sightseeing, it’s best to have a pair of sturdy and reliable shoes such as sneakers.
 Something that’s comfortable and firmly secured to your foot to help you stay safe and sure-footed on your adventures.
 The last thing you want is to seek medical treatment for an injury that you could’ve avoided.

-Ultimately, you want shoes that not only match your attire but also offer versatility.
+Ultimately, you want shoes such as air jordan 1 retro high og that not only match your attire but also offer versatility.
 Being able to wear shoes with several outfits and at various destinations will keep you from overpacking.
 Ideally, you want to stick to bringing 3 pairs or less.

 It’s hard to resist buying new shoes for your impending trip.
 If you do, make sure to break them in at home before you pack them for vacation.
 The best way to prepare your feet and the new shoes for your trip is to wear them around the house.
 Start by wearing them for about an hour at a time.
 Take note of any spots that seem tight on your foot.

 Wearing them repeatedly can help them mold to your feet.
 Failing that, you could use shoe stretchers to make them more comfortable.
 While you’re away, you certainly don’t want to have to deal with blisters, cuts, or any other injuries on your feet that will make you uncomfortable.